Naman-Goyal/DaliMembersApp/README.md

 the people that work at DALI right now
 * If you get here by clicking on someone's specific map marker icon, it zooms directly to their position
 * Clicking on a marker shows you an info box with their name.
-Double clicking this info box takes you to their profile.
+Clicking this info box takes you to their profile.

 ### Functionality of the Profile View